 Major mass extinctions during the Phanerozoic Era occurred about 5 times.
 Volcanic activity is implicated in the last four whereas an asteroid is blamed for one.

 These mass extinctions are easily evidenced by the record of the amount of oxygen in the atmosphere.
 Following each extinction, oxygen levels dramatically dropped 5 times after the Cambrian explosion and two times prior.
 More than likely, the five reductions in oxygen levels after the major extinctions were caused by the massive death of oxygen-producing organisms.
-The first two major drops in oxygen may have been caused by large oxygen sinks being exposed and drawing away from the oxygen until they disappeared.
+The first two major drops in oxygen may have been caused by large oxygen sinks being exposed and drawing away the oxygen until they disappeared.

 See the following diagram showing various proposals for the evolution of the atmosphere for the past 4 billion years.